 We do not have responsibility for the part of the A406 known as the Barking Relief Road in the direction of the A13.

-Our street cleansing crews will sweep up a high volume of leaves between October and December, the autumn to early winter months, focusing on the streets with the most trees around the borough.
-With over 21,000 street trees in Redbridge, the council's street cleansing staff will be suspending their normal sweeping schedules to make sure the streets with the most leaf-fall are cleared.
+Our street cleansing crews will sweep up a high volume of leaves between October and January, the autumn to early winter months, focusing on the streets with the most trees around the borough.
+With over 21,000 street trees in Redbridge, the council's street cleansing staff will suspend their normal sweeping schedules to make sure the streets with the most leaf-fall are cleared.
 Residents with compost bins can help by collecting leaves from outside their homes and composting them for their garden.

 Residents can also help by not sweeping leaves from their gardens, drives or pavements into the road, as this may block the gullies and could cause flooding.
 If residents see a build-up of leaves, they can report it.